chethasp/realtime_agents/README.md

 # **RealtimeAgent over WebSockets**

-This project demonstrates how to create a voice assistant using Python, FastAPI, WebSockets, and an AG2 RealtimeAgent.
+This project demonstrates a voice assistant using Python, FastAPI, WebSockets, and an AG2 RealtimeAgent.
 The application streams audio from a browser to a FastAPI server and enables real-time voice communication with the RealtimeAgent.

 ## **Key Features**
 - **WebSocket Audio Streaming**: Direct real-time audio streaming between the browser and server.